-Icon Event

--> Stopped before checking target prerequisites.

-Stopped after checking target prerequisites.

-<- Stopped after running target commands.

-rd About to read a Makefile

-!!
-Error encountered andpost-mortem flag given.
-In post-mortem debugg

-Ran a debugger step of a Makefile target and it's not one of the above.

-++

-:0

-Finished making the goal target
+Icon Event -> Stopped before checking target prerequisites.
+Stopped after checking target prerequisites. <- Stopped after running target commands. rd About to read a Makefile !!
+Error encountered and -post-mortem flag given .
+In post-mortem debugging.
+Ran a debugger step of a Makefile target and it's not one of the above. ++ Ran a debugger step in a POSIX command and it's not one of the above. :0 A call to the debugger using the \$(debugger) function in the Makefile П Finished making the goal target